As an Amazon Associate we earn from qualifying purchases.

 4. Terracotta Linen Shirt and Printed Skirt

-A linen shirt and printed skirt gives you coverage, movement, and a little polish for port days.
-Terracotta warms up beautifully in sun, while the navy print hides the small travel crimes: gelato drips, bus dust, mystery railing residue.
-Wear it for sightseeing, market wandering, or a long lunch near the harbor.
-Pair it with espadrilles or cushioned sandals, a crossbody bag, and a hat that can be packed flat.
+The combination of a linen shirt and a printed skirt gives you coverage and an easy outfit.
+The terracotta will warm up in the sun.
+The navy print will conceal your travel crimes (gelato drips, bus dust, mystery railing).
+Good for sightseeing, and market wandering or lunch near the harbor.
+Pair with espadrilles or cushioned sandals, a crossbody, and a packable sun hat.

 5. Lavender Swim Cover-Up Set